Stanley Jackson (cricketer): Early life

 Jackson was born in Leeds.
 His father was William Jackson, 1st Baron Allerton.
-During Stanley's time at Harrow School his fag was fellow parliamentarian and future Prime Minister Winston Churchill.
+He was educated at Lockers Park School in Hertfordshire and Harrow School.
+During Stanley's time at Harrow his fag was fellow parliamentarian and future Prime Minister Winston Churchill.
 He went up to Trinity College, Cambridge in 1889.

 Cricket career

 Jackson played for Cambridge University, Yorkshire and England.
 He spotted the talent of Ranjitsinhji when the latter, owing to his unorthodox batting and his race, was struggling to find a place for himself in the university side, and as captain was responsible for Ranji's inclusion in the Cambridge First XI and the awarding of his Blue.
 According to Alan Gibson this was "a much more controversial thing to do than would seem possible to us now".
 He was named a Wisden Cricketer of the Year in 1894.

 He captained England in five Test matches in 1905, winning two and drawing three to retain The Ashes.
 Captaining England for the first time, he won all five tosses and topped the batting and bowling averages for both sides, with 492 runs at 70.28 and 13 wickets at 15.46.
 These were the last of his 20 Test matches, all played at home as he could not spare the time to tour.
 Jackson still holds the Test record for the most matches in a career without playing away from home.

 An orthodox batsman with a penchant for forcing strokes in front of square on both sides of the wicket he was regarded as a very sound player of fast bowling.
 His own bowling was a brisk fast medium, with a good off cutter his main weapon.
 While his commitments outside of cricket limited the number of games he played he was a key member of the very strong Yorkshire sides who won 6 county championships during his career (although this did include 1901 when Jackson did not appear in the county championship).
 His performances in 1896 and 1898 in particular showed what his statistics could have been if he had been able to dedicate more time, scoring over 1,000 championship runs at better than 40.00 in each season and taking over 100 wickets across the two seasons at an average of under 20.

-He was also the first batsman to be dismissed for nervous 90's on test debut.
+He was also the first batsman to be dismissed in the so-called "nervous nineties" on Test debut.

 Gibson wrote of him as a cricketer that he had "a toughness of character, a certain ruthlessness behind the genial exterior...
 He does not seem to have been a particularly popular man, though he was always a deeply respected one."

 He was President of the Marylebone Cricket Club (MCC) in 1921.

 Jackson succeeded Lord Hawke as President of Yorkshire County Cricket Club in 1938 after Hawke's death and held the post until his own death in 1947.